robwschlegel/Intro_R_Workshop/docs/03-workflow.md

 write_csv(site_by_region, path = "data/kelp_summary.csv")
 ```

 The first argument is simply the name of an object in R, in this case our table (a data object of class *table*) of counts by region and site (other sorts of data are available, so play around to see what can be done).
 The second argument is the name of the file you want to write to.
 This file will always be written to your working directory, unless otherwise specified by including a different path in the file name.
 Remember that file names need to be within quotation marks.
-The last argument simply tells R to add a column of values specifying row names (in this case, the names of the regions).
-Of course, if you don't want row names (which might be the case if you were writing the whole dataframe to a file), simply replace the `TRUE` with `FALSE`.
 The resultant file can sadly be opened in Excel.

 ## Visualisations